modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 ## 14.2.
 Neutrino oscillations, background radiations, accelerating expansion, and exoplanets.

+In this Section we describe the selected Physics Nobel Prizes in the same way as in section 14.1.

 **In 1995:** awarded "for pioneering experimental contributions to lepton physics" jointly with one half to Martin L. Perl "for the discovery of the tau lepton" and with one half to Frederick Reines "for the detection of the neutrino".
 We focus only on Reines.

 !!! tip "1995 Physics Nobel Prize awarded to Reines."

 	WORK: “During the beta decay of a nucleus, a neutron is converted to a proton and an electron is produced.
 In studying the electron’s velocity, it was clear that this decay violated energy-conversation and other laws.
 It was thus proposed that an additional particle—a neutrino—was formed during beta decay.
 In the early 1950s, Frederick Reines passed radiation from a nuclear reactor through a water tank and discovered reactions that proved the neutrino’s existence.”

+	MLA style: Frederick Reines – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/1995/reines/facts/

+	NOBEL LECTURE: *The Neutrino: From Poltergeist to Particle* by Reines.

+	- Need for Direct Detection.
+	- Detection Technique.
+	- The Hanford Experiment.
+	- The Savannah River Experiment.
+	- Observation of the Neutrino.
+	- Signal Rate.
+	- First and Second Pulses.
+	- Signal as a Function of Target Protons.
+	- Absorption Test.
+	- What Next?
+	- Neutrino-electron elastic scattering.
+	- Neutrino interactions with deuterons.
+	- Neutrino stability and oscillations.
+	- Other Neutrino Physics Experiments.

+	MLA style: Frederick Reines – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/1995/reines/lecture/

 **PHYSICS CONTENT (based on *Press release, Award ceremony speech* and *Advanced information*).**